datamindedacademy/github-cicd/content/exercise_6_extra/README.md

 ## Instructions

-1. On every push to main, the workflow should run
+1. On every push to `master`, the workflow should run
 2. The workflow should push a commit to `master` branch that updates the badge in the README file to say whether the pytest from exercise 2 passed or failed.
 3. (Optional) You can just add a badge to the end of the file, or use regex/point at a certain line in README to update the badge.